dials/dials/doc/sphinx/documentation/tutorials/small_molecule_tutorial.rst

 The first stage of step-by-step DIALS processing is to import the data - all that happens here is that the image headers are read, and a file describing their contents (:samp:`datablock.json`) is written.
-It's worth noting that if this file is changed subsequent processing (even with :samp:`dials.process`) can use this.
+It's worth noting that if this file is changed subsequent processing can use this.

 ::